frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur3-machine-tending.md

 2.Try to get together in a group of 2-4 people.
 {: .notice}

-3.Top tip for preparing: Use the [offline simulator fromUR](https://www.universal-robots.com/download/?option=41508&fbclid=IwAR1yU32_hPdsL40SljlNJBEC9J9uIRgfqNrnM8_6hQLOALupTzte9jB3-ss#section41493).
+3.Top tip for preparing: Use the [offline simulator from UR](https://www.universal-robots.com/download/?option=41508&fbclid=IwAR1yU32_hPdsL40SljlNJBEC9J9uIRgfqNrnM8_6hQLOALupTzte9jB3-ss#section41493).
 For the ambitious; do all your programming in the simulator, bring your saved program to the lab, bridge the simulation gap, success!  🌈  Or just wait for the lab to do it directly on the real robot...
 {: .notice}

 ## Report